Are You Going to Hold the April 2021 Big Sur Marathon or Other Races Next Year?

 What About Those Who Entered the April 2020 race weekend?

 All April 2020 entrants were offered a 60% refund of their entry fees or the option to donate 100% of their entry fees to our non-profit organization.
 These refunds or donations have all been processed as of early August 2020.
 If you were an entrant in one of our April 2020 races (5K and up) and did not receive an email with restitution information, please contact firstname.lastname@example.org and we will research your entry.
 If the original credit card you used to enter the April 2020 race is no longer valid and/or not available to receive a refund credit, please contact Active technical support at 877.228.4881.

-We did not open registration for the November 2020 Monterey Bay Half Marathon so there are no entrants in that canceled race.
+We did not open registration for the November 2020 Monterey Bay Half Marathon so there are no entrants into that canceled race…

 We canceled the June 2020 Run in the Name of Love after registration had been open only about six weeks and all of these entrants were provided refunds.

 Did You Defer Any Marathon Entries to 2021 or 2022?

 No April 2020 entrants were deferred to future years.
 April 2020 entrants will have a priority registration period for the April 2022 or the April 2023 race weekends.
 (Note: there are a few dozen runners from 2019 or earlier that have special circumstances, and we have communicated directly with these entrants.)

 For more information about the April 2020 entrant refund program, read through a separate FAQ HERE

 Will April 2020 Entrants Have a Guaranteed Entry Into the Next Race in April 2022?